DevGrumpiness/casavazquez/README.md

 -   sometimes deleting the .next folder can help resolving cache problems
 -   CSS changes dont show? restart npm run dev to have the scss re-generated.
 Espacially when you created new scss files or changed styles on the highest level

+## Database

+We use supabase to store the actual data and images.

 ## Learn More about Next

 To learn more about Next.js, take a look at the following resources: